-Strahan attended Mannheim American High School in Germany and the Westbury High School in Houston for his senior year.
+Strahan attended Mannheim American High School in Germany and later went to the Westbury High School in Houston for his senior year.
 His father saw his son’s athletic skills while he was schooling in Germany and decided to send him stateside to attend high school so he could try and secure a college scholarship.

 Michael Strahan followed in his uncle’s footsteps to play the defensive end position in college where he dominated the line of scrimmage and would often draw double teams.
 Strahan was so strong that he terrorized opposing quarterback players as he muscled his way through defensive lines.
 He began receiving statewide attention in his junior year and by his senior year, had NFL scouts coming to watch his game.